fukamachi/event-emitter/README.md

 ;-> Hi!
 ```

-## Differences from 'event-glue'
+## 'event-glue'

-Although there's already similar library named [event-glue](https://github.com/orthecreedence/event-glue/), it fires events globally.
-On the other hand, Event Emitter fires an event only to a specific object.
+There's already similar library named [event-glue](https://github.com/orthecreedence/event-glue/) which you may like to know.

 ## API